awwaiid/thelackthereof/Music_Gear_and_Setup.md

 === Jackd ===

 Linux / Open Source music generally follows the unix philosophy of having many tools and open protocols to get them working together.
 With the command line, that's often sockets and pipes.
-In linux the main thing is [http://jackaudio.org/|Jack].
+In linux the main thing is [http://jackaudio.org/|Jack] (though I'm learning about OSC also).
 Jack is basically a software patch-board, allowing you to connect one program to another, so long as they know how to talk to Jack.

 Jack-related software:
 ; qjackctl: GUI for jack daemon configuration and jack sessions.